-By illuminating the meaning behind powerful ideas, we help people to pay closer attention to how they eat, what they buy, and where their responsibility begins for creating a healthier, safer food system.
+To accelerate the acceptance of new ideas, we work in close collaboration with those in the best position to activate change, including government agencies, universities, foundations, television networks, publishers, non-profits, community organizers and sustainability advocates from around the world.
+With our food systems work, for example, we illuminate the meaning behind powerful ideas that help people pay closer attention to how they eat, what they buy, and where their responsibility begins for creating a healthier, safer food system.
+To share our stories we then choose a diverse set of partners, ranging from local advocacy groups to federal agencies like the US Department of Agriculture, and from national broadcasters like PBS to mainstreet farmers markets.
 It’s behavior change that works on a local and regional level to transform communities and shift the marketplace.

-Each season, the Lexicon assembles a diverse collection of information artworks from across the USA and invites community leaders, students, farmers, activists, gardeners, and cooks to curate their own Lexicon Pop-Up shows.
-These works are perfect for grassroots movement building.
-They spur dialog about how individuals and communities can work together to strengthen their local food systems.
+The Lexicon makes its information artworks freely available to community leaders, students, farmers, activists, gardeners, and cooks so they can curate their own Lexicon Pop-Up shows.
+By putting our storytelling tools in the hands of local good food advocates we help build grassroots movements that spur dialog and bring communities together to strengthen local food systems.
 Aside from hosting shows in their local communities, our curators also act as a “lending libraries”; they share these works with local schools and community groups planning their own sustainability initiatives.
 To learn more click here.